SUMMARY

 PROGRAM STAFF

-Funding supports partial salary offsets for a Director of Operations and Peer Support Specialist
+Funding supports partial salary offsets for a Director of Operations and two Peer Support Specialists

 CAPACITY